Mummanajagadeesh/Mummanajagadeesh/README.md

 MY Key Interests:

-- VLSI Design: Analog Circuits & Digital Design
+- Analog and Digital Circuit Design
-- Computer Arch and Protocols
+- Compute and Signal Processing Systems
-- Neural Networks Hardware Acceleration
+- Hardware Architecture and Microarchitecture
-- Microcontrollers & Electronics
-- Computer Vision, Sensor Fusion
-- Robotics, AMR Path Planning & Navigation
+- RTL Verification, Debugging, and Validation
+- Robotics and Applied ML

 Feel free to check out my projects below, and if you’re interested in collaborating or discussing hardware, AI, or robotics, let’s connect!